 Timothy Gatenby (b.
-1987) is a contemporary British figurative artist whose work focuses on the subjects of nostalgia, dreams and memory.
+1987) is a British artist whose work focuses on the subjects of nostalgia, dreams and memory.
 Working predominantly in oil paint there is a certain reverence to classical painting acknowledged in Gatenby’s work but evidently subverted.

 Since training under Charles Cecil in Florence, Italy, Gatenby has exhibited regularly around the UK.
 His work has been displayed at the National Portrait Gallery, Royal Academy of Art, Royal Society of British Artists, Royal Birmingham Society of Artists and Columbia Threadneedle Prize.